Animal & Veterinary

 An animal device does not go through a rigorous scientific review before it is marketed.
 With no pre-market review of a product by FDA, there is no way for veterinarians, pet owners, and animal producers to know if a product is safe and effective or if its manufacturing process is adequate to maintain the product’s quality and consistency from batch to batch.

-Also, an animal device is not closely monitored by FDA after it is on the market.
-There are no requirements to report problems with an animal device, which may lead to a delay between when the product causes harm and when FDA becomes aware of problems with the product.
+Also, federal law doesn’t require companies to report problems with an animal device, which may lead to a delay between when the product causes harm and when FDA becomes aware of problems with the product.

 Companies that market animal drugs under the guise of animal devices are really selling unapproved animal drugs that have not been reviewed by FDA for safety and effectiveness.
 Companies that engage in this practice unfairly compete against companies that sell approved animal drugs.